 What is a Physical Therapist Assistant?

 The PTA Program prepares students for careers as members of the health care team who provide direct patient care under the supervision of a licensed Physical Therapist.
 The PTA provides treatment to patients with various diagnoses to relieve pain and/or improve function via therapeutic application of heat, cold, light, water, electricity, sound, massage, exercise, gait, and functional activity.

-Polk State College’s Physical Therapist Assistant (PTA) program will be the Number 1 program of its kind through innovation, value, and engagment.
+Polk State College’s Physical Therapist Assistant (PTA) program will be the number one program of its kind through innovation, value, and engagement.
 Its graduates will be the top choice for employers to hire and the program will be recognized for its excellence.

-The mission of Polk State College’s PTA Program is to graduate students with the knowledge, clinical competency, and integrity to positively impact their patients and profession.
-The program offers students the opportunity to earn a degree with immediate entry into a rewarding career upon successful completion of the licensure exam.
+The mission of Polk State College’s PTA Program is to graduate students with the knowledge, clinical competency, and integrity to positively impact their patients, the physical therapy profession, and to transform their lives.
+The program provides students access to an affordable degree with immediate entry into a rewarding career upon successful completion of the licensure exam.

 The following philosophy reflects the beliefs of the academic and clinical faculty and Advisory Committee of Polk State College’s PTA Program.